Skip to main content

 Documentation

-Note: You can also get a detailled idea of how to use pyaudisam python API by playing with the fully functional jupyter notebook tests/valtests.ipynb (see below Running tests for how to obtain and run it).
+Note: You can also get a detailed idea of how to use pyaudisam python API by playing with the fully functional jupyter notebook tests/valtests.ipynb (see below Running tests for how to obtain and run it).

-You first need to clone the source tree or download and install a source package: once done, look in the tests sub-folder, everything's inside :
+You first need to clone the source tree or download and install a source package: once done, look in the tests sub-folder, everything's inside.

 pytest

-• for code corevage during tests, after installing pytest-cov, simply run:
+For code coverage during tests, simply run:

 pytest --cov